Your Spanish will not get you far in this corner of

 Brazilian Airlines:

-Sao Paolo is the hub city.
+Sao Paulo is the hub city.
 TAM fly throughout Brazil, to neighbouring Paraguay and Miami.

 Bahiatursa:

-The official tourist site for the state of Bahia, in English and Portuguese.
+The official tourist site for tourism in the state of Bahia.

 Brazil Regions: